 We comply fully with the Code of Governance for Charities and Institutions of Public Character and relevant legislation and regulations.
-We are committed to upholding the highest standards of transparency and accountability and believe that adopting the best governance practices will increase our effectiveness and instill public confidence in what we do.
-We were awarded the Charity Transparency Award 2022 for adopting good disclosure practices.
+We are committed to upholding the highest standards of transparency and accountability and believe that adopting the best governance practices will increase our effectiveness and instil public confidence in what we do.

 Please refer to the Charity Portal for our Governance Evaluation Checklist and the Charity Portal and/or our official website for our past Annual Reports and Financial Statements.